“You there, with the light!” a voice rang through the forest, deep and southern.

-I couldn’t take this mind-chatter.
+I couldn’t take the mind-chatter.
 It was as heartbreaking as the race being canceled.
 I shook myself.
 I put in headphones.
 I put the song “A Cigarette and a Silhouette” on repeat.
 I began counting.
 My special tactic for moments like these.

 I counted from 0 to 50.
 At 50, I walked until I got to 70.
 Then I counted to 100.
 Started over and counted to 50.
 Walked until 70.